 Some time later, knowing in his heart the book deserved to at least have a chance at finding a readership, he pulled it out of the sock drawer, gave it another polish, and spent money he couldn’t afford to self-publish Gov Work as a paperback through iUniverse.
 “Not a recommended course if profit is your objective,” says Alan.
 “If you happen across one at a flea market you can purchase it with absolute confidence that it qualifies as a rare object.”

 In the meantime, a non-writer but very computer savvy friend led him to a UK writer’s site called YouWriteOn.
 He joined, made some writer friends there, learned a bit more about the craft mostly through critiquing other peoples’ work, and then had the opportunity through YWO to self publish at no cost.
-He did not have a new book ready, being a very, very slow writers, so he gave the old one some fairly extensive tweaking, renamed it Boomerang, and actually sold a few to strangers, even with the world’s most boring cover.
+He did not have a new book ready, being a very, very slow writer, so he gave the old one some fairly extensive tweaking, renamed it Boomerang, and actually sold a few to strangers, even with the world’s most boring cover.

 Then ebooks became a reality.
 It took Alan a lot of trial and error, but he finally got the book formatted properly and published it through Smashwords and Amazon.
 Sales started slow, built a bit, then quite inexplicably took off in the UK.
 For months, close to ninety percent of his sales came from Amazon UK.
 As far as he could tell, most of his sales came from readers recommending it to other readers.
 They peaked about a year ago, with US sales finally catching and surpassing those from the UK.

 On top of which, about a year ago, Alan was fortunate to find a coworker who had read and loved the book and was also an incredible graphic artist.
 She designed a new cover at a bargain rate.
 Now Alan has a complete product of which he is quite proud!

 Article by Eldon Sarte